bsideup/rx-connect/README.md

 > export rxConnect(...)(MyView)
 > ```

-## Using Rx4?
+## Using RxJS 4?

-This library supports Rx5 by default, but provides an adapter for Rx4:
+This library supports RxJS 5 by default, but provides an adapter for RxJS 4:

 ```js
 import { rxConnect } from "rx-connect";